Stephen Mack Jr.

-Stephen Mack Jr. (February 2, 1798 – April 10, 1850) adventurer and pioneer, American Fur Company employee, founder of Rockton, Illinois.
+Stephen Mack Jr. (February 2, 1798 – April 10, 1850) was an adventurer and pioneer.
+An employee of the American Fur Company employee, he founded Rockton, Illinois.
 Mack was the husband of Hononegah and the grandfather of Bio De Casseres.

 Biography

 Background and early life 1798–1819

 Born in Tunbridge, Vermont, he was the son of Stephen and Temperance (Bond) Mack.
 Stephen, Jr. was a first cousin to Joseph Smith, the founder of the Latter Day Saint movement, and when the Latter-day Saints moved to Utah, Stephen's mother accompanied them.
 Stephen Mack, Sr. was engaged in the mercantile business at Tunbridge until 1807, when he went to Detroit, leaving his wife and family behind.

 The senior Mack valued education, and knowing that there was little opportunity in such a remote frontier village, he had his family remain in Vermont.
 The younger Mack would later pursue a level of education uncommon for his time.
 When he had children of his own, he was very active in procuring the best educational opportunities for them.
 Stephen Mack, Sr., was the first English-speaking merchant in Detroit.
 He entered into a partnership, known as Mack & Conant, which remained in business until 1821, when it was acquired by its chief competitor, The American Fur Company.
 In 1812, he became a trustee of the village of Detroit, and later he was the founder of the city of Pontiac and a director of the Bank of Michigan.

 Stephen, Jr. attended Moors Charity School, a preparatory school at Hanover, New Hampshire from August 30, 1813 to August 24, 1816, He then attended a college in Boston but was forced to drop out after a minor illness he failed to properly attend to which became a major one (he did not attend Dartmouth as has often been claimed).
 It is believed that he joined his father and other family members in Detroit in 1819.